stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 This method must be defined with `define-public`, as it alters state, and should be externally callable.

 Contract implementers should take note to perform authorization of the `transfer` method.
-For example, most fungible token contracts should enforce that the `sender` argument is equal to the `tx-sender` keyword in Clarity.
+For example, a fungible token contract that wants to make sure that only the transaction's sender is able to move the requested tokens might first check that the sender argument is equal to tx-sender.

 When returning an error in this function, the error codes should follow the same patterns as the built-in `ft-transfer?` and `stx-transfer?` functions.